-Section 8B of Dowry Prohibition Act As Per The Central Government Act
+Section 8B of Dowry Prohibition Act (As Per the Indian Legislature or Parliament)

 8B.
 Dowry Prohibition Officers.—